vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 📝 2.
+## ðŸ“ 2.
 Problem Statements & Detailed Solutions

 ### Problem 1: Design a URL Shortener (e.g., TinyURL)
 **Scenario:** Create a service that takes a long URL and returns a short, unique link.